marciomat/reverse_engineering/picoctf/checkpass/README.md

 We can see the function `FUN_001054e0()` is called 4 times.
 And the second parameter is always the same `&local_128`, while the third parameter is a number incrementing from `0` to `3`.

-The interesting part is that the first time this function is called, `local_128` contains the password we typed!
+The interesting thing is that the first time this function is called, `local_128` contains the password we typed!
-After returning from the first call, `local_128` will have a messy sequence of bytes.
+After returning from the call, `local_128` will have a "random" sequence of bytes.
 And after that `FUN_001054e0()` is called 3 more times, to scramble even more our password.

 I'm not a cryptography expert, so I can't recognize what this function is doing.